-It’s certainly my sweet-spot at the lowest end of the pricing spectrum and should let you buy something with a high-enough lumen-rating to watch movie outdoors, as well as a decent HD resolution and port connectivity.
+It’s certainly my sweet spot at the lowest end of the pricing spectrum and should let you buy something with a high enough lumen rating to watch movies outdoors, as well as a decent HD resolution and port connectivity.

 As a general rule, the more you pay, the better you get, and this is so true with movie projectors.